-In the Default Views section, you can select which view from those added to the menu is the default for a given JIRA page (Structure Board, Structure Board with Issue Details, Issue Page and Project Page).
-Pick one view from those offered in the drop-down.
+In the Default Views section, you can select which of the views included in the Views Menu section is the default view for a given Jira page (Structure Board, Structure Board with Issue Details, Issue Page and Project Page).
+Pick one view from those offered in the drop-down for each page.

-If views menu configured above does not have any views for a specific page (for example, no views for Issue Page), you won't be able to configure the default view for it.
+If the Views Menu does not include any views for a specific page (for example, no views for Issue Page), you won't be able to configure the default view for that page.

-Changes take effect when you press Apply button.
+Changes take effect when you press Apply.

-2.9.5 Structure Permissions
+2.8.6 Structure Permissions